| The Art of Our NecessitiesSSA is literally taking CA's place as a landlord of old application

 and selling the suite of products in various SMB (small

+and medium business) niches around the world.
 With the first goal, the idea is to keep people paying maintenance, get

 them to upgrade, and then sell in other products that are closely tied to SSA.